Rooksac/PuzzleBud/README.md

 # My Neighbors

 My Neighbors is a web application built using React and Ruby on Rails.
-It allows users to solve logic puzzles about neighbors living in an apartment building.
+It allows users to solve or generate logic puzzles about neighbors living in an apartment building.
 The puzzles involve determining the relative positions of 4-6 neighbors on different floors.
 The app provides a user-friendly GUI powered by React-beautiful-dnd, making it easy and intuitive to solve the puzzles.
+When genrating a puzzle, the app will ensure that your clues are sufficent to solve the puzzle.

 # Features
 * Generate custom logic puzzles about neighbors' positions using dropdown menus and clues.